u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/subscriptions/automatic_alerts.rst

 .. image:: automatic_alerts/create-a-new-automatic-alert.png
   :align: center
-  :alt: New automatic alert in Odoo Subscriptions
+  :alt: New automatic alert in Thrive Bureau ERP Subscriptions

 1. On the *Apply on* section, first give the alert a name.
 Then, you can choose to apply this alert on a subscription template, on a specific customer, or even on a specific product.
 If you want